contentful/contentful.js/README.md

 - [Advanced Concepts](#advanced-concepts)
 - [Migration](#migration)

-To help you get the most out of this SDK, we've prepared all available client configuration options, a reference documentation, tutorials and other examples that will help you learn and understand how to use this library.
+To help you get the most out of this library, we've prepared all available client configuration options, a reference documentation, tutorials and other examples that will help you learn and understand how to use this library.

 ### Configuration